Addiction to SpendingBy Dr. Margaret Paul

 Since Mary Beth's mother has always been like this, Mary Beth had to learn as a child to not feel the deep pain of her mother's unloving behavior.
-As a small child, she could not feel that much loneliness and heartbreak and survive.
+As a small child, she could not feel that much loneliness, heartbreak, and helplessness and survive.
 So she learned various ways of not feeling these feelings.
 She learned to disconnect from her body and stay in her head.
 She learned to turn to sugar to self-sooth.
 The problem is that these protections created an inner emptiness, so as she got older and started to earn her own money, she learned that buying things temporarily filled the emptiness that she was creating by her self-abandonment.

 Now it was habitual.
 She automatically disconnected from herself when anyone was in any way unloving to her with their anger, blame, criticism, or withdrawal.
 It was no longer just about her mother - it happened all the time at work and with her boyfriend.
 Each time someone was in any way uncaring with her, she would shut down, go for the sugar, and then go out and buy stuff.
 While she felt better for the moment, she found that she was feeling more and more empty and needing more and more sugar, junk food, and things to fill her up.

-"Mary Beth," I said to her in our phone session, "please imagine being back with your mother at Christmas.
+"Mary Beth," I said to her in our session, "please imagine being back with your mother at Christmas.
 Remember her anger and criticism.
 Imagine that you go into anther room so that you are not near her.
-Now put your hands on your heart, acknowledging the loneliness and heartbreak that we all naturally feel when others are unloving and uncaring.
+Now put your hands on your heart, acknowledging the loneliness, heartbreak, and helplessness that we all naturally feel when others are unloving and uncaring.
 Breathe into your heart, being very kind, tender, gentle and compassionate with these painful feelings.
 Give yourself the love that you wished someone would have given you as a child when your mother was being mean to you.
 Stay with these feelings with deep caring and understanding toward yourself until they start to move through you."

 I gave her a few minutes to move through these feelings.